-As part of our pet cremator specifications we can design in all the technology and controls required to recoup what is in effect ‘free energy’.
+As part of our plant specifications, we can design in all the technology and controls required to recoup what is in effect ‘free energy’.

-Steam has many potential uses including heating for buildings and we can design any pet cremator with the technology to convert what would be waste heat into this valuable resource.
+Steam has many potential uses within an industrial process or for heating purposes and we can design any waste incinerator with the technology to convert what would be waste heat into this valuable resource.

 Heat is recovered indirectly from the incinerator exhaust gases by passing them either through a gas tube heat exchanger or across a radiant tube boiler.
 Energy is exchanged between the gases and water to produce steam.

 When the intention is for the steam to be used for Energy Generation such as electrical power production, it is further heated within a superheater to produce a dry steam to drive a turbine/generator set.

 Economisers are fitted to the boiler outlet to recover additional energy from the flue gas.